chapel-lang/chapel/doc/chplvis/chplvis.rst

 understand the usefulness of *chplvis*.
 For example, one can compare the CPU time used between the *computation* and *max* phases of this Jacobi computation.
-The config variable *compLoop* allows one to run the computation loop more than once before than checking for convergence in the *max* tagged code.
-It is know that the Jacobi code will not diverge and thus extra computation steps will not produce a "wrong" answer.
+The config variable *compLoop* allows one to run the computation loop more than once before then checking for convergence in the *max* tagged code.
+It is known that the Jacobi code will not diverge and thus extra computation steps will not produce a "wrong" answer.
 By doing extra computation, the result will be a bit more accurate.
 The reader should use the *compLoop* and the *dirname*